-Utilizing an investigation exemption to a public records request is common in many states, but in this case the McMinnville Police Department charged Taylor with failure to yield, which means that investigation is complete.
+Utilizing an investigation exemption to a public records request is common in many states, but in this case the McMinnville Police Department charged Taylor with failure to yield.
 Any accident reports written by officers present reflect the investigation that led to charging Taylor with failure to yield, which is now complete.

 It is now August 7th, 2018, and the public still does not know the details.
 An accident is distinct from vehicular homicide, and the public still does not know whether vehicular homicide was committed by a former sheriff under the influence of drugs or alcohol in their community.
 The public has a right to know because criminal activity that results in death, in this case possibly committed by former law enforcement official, is irrefutably an on-going public news concern.

 In addition to the public’s right to know, every motorcyclist in Tennessee has a right to know.
 Maybe most importantly, Jay Alan Webster’s family, brothers, and friends have a right to know whether their loved one was the victim of an accident or the victim of a crime.
 And we all have a right to know about the life that was prematurely taken from us all.

 Though it would be impossible to do Jay Alan Webster’s life justice with just words alone, it is important to know who was taken.